February 7, 2013

 With independent bakeries, retail bakery franchises and fresh-baked sections in supermarkets opening in almost every country in Asia, the demand for frozen dough products keeps rising.
 And to consistently produce the best products possible, these bakeries and the flour mills supplying them can call on USW Singapore-based Bakery Consultant Roy Chung.

-UFM Baking & Cooking School in Bangkok, Thailand.
+Last year, Chung was the principle instructor at three baking technology courses in cooperation with the UFM Baking & Cooking School in Bangkok, Thailand.
 These courses included a frozen dough technology course for 23 participants from six Asian countries conducted in cooperation with the Lesaffre Group, the world’s largest yeast producer.

 The course covered the basics of ingredients, formulations related to frozen products, processing, thawing and baking methods for frozen bakery products ranging from steamed products to pastries, cookies, cakes and breads.